 1. Turn off your notifications from popping up automatically.

 2. Set limits for checking notifications and other messages.
 Such as: morning, evening, or just timing yourself and not checking them as they pop up.

-You can read more great ideas on this blog too.
+You can read more great ideas on healthy digital boundaries on this blog too.

-A couple book recommendations on this topic?
+A couple book recommendations on digital boundaries?
 Hands Free Mama: A Guide to Putting Down the Phone, Burning the To-Do List, and Letting Go of Perfection to Grasp What Really Matters and Digital Minimalism: Choosing a Focused Life in a Noisy World.
 Lots of food for thought for sure.

 PS if you’d like to work on your own healthy digital boundaries even more, I created a two page worksheet for you.
 It goes over:

 - my work in progress digital boundaries to give you an idea